-Although Cascade Yerevan is a relatively new building compared with other buildings of Yerevan, having a history of almost 40 years, it has passed a long way through history.
+Although Cascade Yerevan is a relatively new building compared to other buildings of Yerevan, spanning almost 40 years, it has passed a long way through history.

-It has been continuously reconstructed and renovated since 2002 and currently, it has become one of the most attractive and visited places in Yerevan by not only offering a perfect view but being a perfect piece of architecture itself.
+It has been continuously reconstructed and renovated since 2002.
+Currently, it is one of the most attractive and visited places in Yerevan by not only offering a perfect view but being a perfect piece of architecture itself.

 - Tsitsernakaberd | Armenian Genocide Memorial, Monument & Museum